- Constance Stellas, astrologer

 - Emily Newman, astrologer, psychic reader, and spiritual healer at The Best of Psychic Readers

 - Maria Sofia Marmanides, astrologer, tarot reader, and intuitive

 - Natha Campanella, astrologer and owner of Electra Astrology

 - Stefanie Iris Weiss, writer, clinical sexologist, professional astrologer, and co-author of Surviving Saturn’s Return

 Now, at the risk of coming across as cocky, I’m an Aquarius.
-Because of this, I know Aquarius traits pretty well.
+Because of this, I know Aquarius’ characteristics pretty well.
 But to keep myself honest and learn more about what specifically makes us so unique and special, I spoke with several astrologers.

-First, the basics: Aquarians are represented by the symbol of two waves, which makes sense given that the sign is a water-bearer, which supposedly bestows water (i.e. life) on the land.
-Also, despite this connection to water, Aquarius is ruled by the element of air, which reflects a temperament of making waves and being in the midst of action.
+First, the basics: Aquarius’ symbol is that of two waves, which makes sense given that the sign is a water bearer, which supposedly bestows water (aka life) on the land.
+Also, despite this connection to water, Aquarius isn’t ruled by water.
+The element of Aquarius is air, which reflects a temperament of making waves and being in the midst of action.

 “Aquarius tends to be extremely intelligent and very much connected—they can easily channel information that exists out in the ether and bring it into reality.” —Corina Crysler, astrologer